Language: EN

 else:

 In these languages, indentation is semantic, meaning it has significance.
-Therefore, it is mandatory and necessary, and using it incorrectly leads to syntax or execution errors.
+Therefore, it is mandatory and necessary, and using it incorrectly leads to syntax or runtime errors.

-As is almost always the case, there is no better option than the other.
-Otherwise, both wouldn’t exist.
+As is almost always the case, there is no better option than another (otherwise, both wouldn’t exist).
 Each has its advantages and disadvantages.

-• Significant indentation, as found in Python, can provide more readable and structured code, as it encourages good code organization practices.
+• Significant indentation, as found in Python, can provide more readable and structured code, as it promotes good coding organization practices.

-In addition, the code becomes more concise, as it does not depend on many delimiters that unnecessarily occupy space.
-Both factors contribute to making the code easier to understand and maintain.
+Additionally, the code becomes more concise, as it does not rely on so many delimiters that unnecessarily occupy space.
+Both factors contribute to facilitating understanding and maintenance of the code.

-• Non-significant indentation, as in C# or Java, offers greater flexibility in code structure and adapts to different coding styles.
+• Non-significant indentation, as in C# or Java, offers greater flexibility in the structure of the code and adapts to different coding styles.
 This can be beneficial in specific scenarios and may be preferred by some programmers.

-In addition, with modern IDEs and auto-indentation features, you can forget about it.
-You just have to press a key to correctly format the text.
+Furthermore, with modern IDEs and auto-indentation features, you can stop worrying about it.
+You only have to press a key to correctly format the text.

-But above all, it is much easier to copy and rearrange the code.
-With blocks delimited by keywords, you only have to copy or move the code, whereas otherwise you have to adjust tabulations.
+But above all, it is much easier to copy and rearrange code.
+With blocks delimited by keywords, you only have to copy or move the code, whereas otherwise, you have to adjust tabs.

-In any case, the choice between non-significant indentation and significant indentation depends on the programming language and, to a large extent, on personal preferences and what we have become accustomed to.
-In any case, there are the two approaches.
+In any case, the choice between non-significant indentation and significant indentation depends on the programming language and, to a large extent, personal preferences and what we have become accustomed to.